ShakeelRaja/Statistical-Experiments/README.md

 # INTRODUCTION TO EXPERIMENTS

 ## SWBAT:
-1
+Experimental Design

-2
+bias in experiments

-3
+randomly controlled trials

-Experimental Design, bias in experiments, randomly controlled trials; beginning with the null hypothesis, and then going to alternative
+beginning with the null hypothesis, and then going to alternative

 In this lesson, we will introduce the basic ideas of experimental design.
 Let's start by introducing a few terms which will be explained in detail during the course of this module.